Mimi88-ar/hello-world/README.md

 # hello-world
-My first repository on Github!
+My first Repository on GitHub!
+My name is Amy and I work as an administrator for the NHS.